aptech/docs/docs/getcollabels.rst

 Purpose
 ----------------

-Returns the unique set of column labels, and corresponding key values, for a categorical variable.
+Returns the unique set of column labels and corresponding key values for a categorical variable.

 Format
 ----------------
 .. function:: { labels, keyvalues } = getColLabels(x, columns)

     :param x: data with metadata.
-    :type x: NxK matrix
+    :type x: NxK dataframe

     :param columns: Categorical variable in *x* to get labels from.
     :type columns: scalar or string